 That applies in particular to applications downloaded over the return channel, as it could be the case with MHP 1.1.3.
 For this reason, a receiver shall accept applications from the return channel only over secure (HTTPS) connections with server authentication.
-The root certificate(s) used by the receiver to authenticate the server will be provided over the air.

 Implementation of the MHP Security Framework is required, as it is mandatory per the MHP specification.
-The Security Framework shall be maintained for the extended APIs used in the Italian profile (e.g. non-CA Smart Card API, see [30] Annex AI).
+The Security Framework shall be maintained for the extended APIs used in the Italian profile (e.g. non-CA Smart Card API, see [25] Annex AI).